ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 ![gprof2dot graph showing where time was spent parsing](/media/cProfileGraph-black-blib2to3-1.svg)

-These hotspots make this part of the codebase way easier to optimize hence why I optimized blib2to3 first.
+These hotspots make this part of the codebase way easier to optimize, so I optimized blib2to3 first.

 It's been so long since I first looked into this, so I don't remember what optimizations I